joinbox/ui-components/FormSync/README.md

 #### Attributes
-- `data-auto-submit` (optional): Set to `"true"` if changing one of the input's value (event of type `input`) should auto-submit the original form.
+- `data-auto-submit` (optional): Set to `"true"` if changing one of the input's value (event of type `change`) should auto-submit the original form.
 To submit the form, the component will trigger a click on the original element's `button` or `input` with `type="submit"`.
 Defaults to `false`.
 - data-form-elements-selector: CSS selector for all input elements that should be cloned and synced between the original and the cloned input.